batesdrones/GovtSpending_Tracking/README.md

 # GovtSpending_Tracking
-Data processing of files related to US contracts spending
+Data processing of files related to US contracts spending.
+The repo contains 20 rows of downloaded data for testing purposes.
+Full data files are found at:https://www.usaspending.gov/download_center/award_data_archive

-#data is sourced from: https://www.usaspending.gov/download_center/award_data_archive
-#details about fields can be found at: https://fedspendingtransparency.github.io/whitepapers/amount/
+Details about fields can be found at: https://fedspendingtransparency.github.io/whitepapers/amount/